pognetwork/champ/docs/rpc-api.md

 ## Node Admin Service

-The Node Admin Service will be used by admins to oversee and controll the function of a node.
+The Node Admin Service provides endpoints for managing and administering a node.
+It is primarily used by the node admin webinterface.

 <!-- prettier-ignore -->
 ??? info "getPeers"